Modular vs Manufactured Homes (Differences, Pros & Cons)

 Modular Homes Pros and Cons

-One major pro or benefit of a modular home is you are literally getting what you paid for.
-Since every component of the home is manufactured to exact specifications, following the same factory procedures, and subject to the manufacturer’s quality control procedures, you can be sure that what you requested – what is in the brochure – is what you will get in the end.
+One major pro or benefit of a modular home is that you are literally getting what you paid for.
+Since every home component is manufactured to exact specifications, following the same factory procedures, and subject to the manufacturer’s quality control procedures, you can be sure that what you requested – what is in the brochure – is what you will get in the end.

-Another advantage of building this type of home is the construction process is less at the mercy of the weather.
-Because the major parts are built in a factory and just put together onsite, the different parts are less likely to remain exposed to the elements if construction needs to be delayed due to bad weather.
+Another advantage of building this type of home is that the construction process is less at the mercy of the weather.
+Because the major parts are built in a factory and assembled onsite, the different parts are less likely to remain exposed to the elements if construction needs to be delayed due to bad weather.

 Also, because the construction process is quicker, you’re likely to be able to schedule the construction together before the weather turns.
-It takes a manufacturer around one to two months to put together the parts of a modular home on their factory.
-These homes are then delivered almost 70-90 percent complete and a local contractor should be able to assemble the home in a week or so.
+It takes a manufacturer around one to two months to assemble the parts of a modular home on their factory.
+These homes are then delivered almost 70-90 percent complete, and a local contractor should be able to assemble the home in a week or so.

 Finally, one major reason to choose modular over site-built is that it is less expensive.
 On average, the National Association of Homebuilders found that the construction cost of a modular home is 11% less than that of a site-built home.